Koriebonx98/Game-OS/README.md

 Game OS has a varity of features to make a windos pc feel like a games console without "Steam Big Picture"

-This Project can be sued to replace explorer.exe for a better experince but can also be ran as it is
+This Project can be used to replace explorer.exe for a better experince but can also be ran as it is